Theta model

+The model consists of one variable that describes the membrane potential of a neuron along with an input current.
+The single variable of the theta model obeys relatively simple equations, allowing for analytic, or closed-form solutions, which are useful for understanding the properties of parabolic bursting neurons.
+In contrast, other biophysically accurate neural models such as the Hodgkin–Huxley model and Morris–Lecar model consist of multiple variables that cannot be solved analytically, requiring numerical integration to solve.

-Similar models include the quadratic integrate and fire (QIF) model, which differs from the theta model by only by a change of variables and Plant's model, which consists of Hodgkin–Huxley type equations and also differs from the theta model by a series of coordinate transformations.
+Similar models include the quadratic integrate and fire (QIF) model, which differs from the theta model only by a change of variables and Plant's model, which consists of Hodgkin–Huxley type equations and also differs from the theta model by a series of coordinate transformations.

 Despite its simplicity, the theta model offers enough complexity in its dynamics that it has been used for a wide range of theoretical neuroscience research as well as in research beyond biology, such as in artificial intelligence.